olcf/olcf-user-docs/services_and_applications/ecp_ci/getting_started.rst

 		- Initial users

-What Accounds Do I Need?
+What Accounts Do I Need?
 ------------------------

-Accessing Ascent and working in the NCC Open enclave requires an ORNL Resource Account.
+Accessing Ascent and working in the NCCS Open enclave requires an ORNL Resource Account (i.e., XCAMS or UCAMS).
 Users can register for an account at this `User Portal <https://user.ornl.gov/>`_.

-This is different from your NCCS Account/User ID.
+This is different from your NCCS Account/User ID (i.e., the one you use to log into Summit).

-**NOTE:** ORNL Staff do not need to create an account and can use their standard ORNL User ID.
+**NOTE:** ORNL Staff do not need to create an account and can use their standard ORNL User ID (UCAMS).

 Applying For Project Access
 ---------------------------